8 Contemporary Black-and-White Artworks

-Black and white has taken over this July, with our #HLBWIssue – now available in stores and online – highlighting homes, artists and designers that make beautiful use of a monochrome colour palette.
-To further explore this theme, we’ve rounded up a selection of our favourite contemporary pieces by South African artists who are known for their remarkable, thought-provoking works in black and white.
+Black and white is timeless combination that is reflected in many forms.
+From interiors, fashion and art.
+To further explore this theme, we've rounded up a selection of our favourite contemporary pieces by South African artists who are known for their remarkable, thought-provoking works in black and white.

 After 40 years in the art industry, Barend de Wet is now described as a conceptual formalist, with artworks that see traditional media, craft skills and fanatical hobbyism manifested as witty sculptures, knitted paintings, performances and productive collaborations.
 From modelling for Japanese fashion designer Issey Miyake to becoming a beekeeper, world-record holder in yo-yoing and serial tattooist, De Wet is a showman at heart who lives by the motto 'art is life and life is art'.